 There is a regular bus service from both airports to Bratislava city centre:

-From Bratislava Airport: outside the arrivals/departure terminal operated by the Municipal public transport - bus Nr.
-61, transfer at Hlavna stanica (Main railway station), change to Bus Nr.
-X13 - get off at Nam.
-SNP - to get to the city centre.
-The journey would take approximately 30 minutes.
+From Bratislava Airport: outside the arrivals/departure terminal operated by the Municipal public transport.
+The journey should take approximately 30 minutes.
+Take bus 61 until Hlavna stanica (Main railway station), then change to bus X13 until Nam.
+SNP in the city centre.

-By taxi it will take around 15 minutes, you will find the taxi stand in front of the Arrival terminal.
+The taxi ride takes around 15 minutes.
+Find the taxi stand in front of the Arrival terminal.

-Airport Bratislava offers also several car rental services, which you can find in the public area of the Arrivals terminal: Avis, Sixt, Eurocar, Alamo, Hertz, Enterprise, Budget and Europcar.
+Airport Bratislava offers several car rental services: Avis, Sixt, Eurocar, Alamo, Hertz, Enterprise, Budget and Europcar.
+Find them in the public area of the Arrivals terminal.

 Phone: +421 2 3303 3353